Guides to Caravanning

 Please inform your event hosts if you are not going to attend an event.
 There are no refunds for the events you do not attend.
 If you decide to leave the caravan for a period of time, or in case of an emergency where there is an illness or crisis at home requiring you to leave the group for an extended period of time or duration of event, you will be asked to sign a “Release Form”.
 By signing this form, it is understood you will not receive a refund for those parts of the program that were missed, or campground fees, and agree to release the Winnebago Outdoor Adventures and Winnebago Industries, Inc. of any liability concerning this event.
 This is why we encourage you to have cancellation insurance.

-Each motorhome will be assigned a caravan number at rendezvous.
+Each RV will be assigned a caravan number at rendezvous.
 You will keep this number throughout the caravan.
-Caravan numbers will be displayed on the front windshield and rear portion of your motorhome for the duration of the caravan.
+Caravan numbers will be displayed on the front windshield and rear portion of your RV for the duration of the caravan.

 A CB radio is required for communication among caravan participants during travel days to ensure a smooth and safe caravanning operation.
 You can use a hand-held CB radio as long as it has CB radio frequency and is not the FRS (Family Radio Service).
 Your event hosts will explain monitoring and use while traveling.
 Your tailender will explain how the CB will be used for announcements.